 To achieve and maintain recognition in the development and application of innovative models of education, research, and service that promote collaboration between public health agencies; where individuals can develop the knowledge, skills, and dispositions necessary to be exceptional community health educators.

-The Bachelor of Science in Community Health is designed to prepare students to:
+The Bachelor of Science in Public & Community Health is designed to prepare students to:

 - promote the health of individuals and groups within a community;

 - demonstrate the ability to think critically and behave ethically while fulfilling the seven areas of responsibility for a health educator;

 - work with individuals, groups, and families in the worksite, health behavior organizations, university-based health services, wellness centers, and community health programs at the local, state, or federal level;